-16 All misdemeanor family violence cases are assigned to County Courts at Law Numbers 10 and 11.
+15 All misdemeanor family violence cases are assigned to County Courts at Law Numbers 10 and 11.

-- 125. Because court coordinators do not work on evenings, weekends, or holidays, and only retrieve the forms once each day, an individual who is arrested on a Thursday or Friday will not be appointed an attorney until Monday or Tuesday at the earliest. - 126.
-As a matter of policy and practice, if an arrestee is in jail because she has not paid a monetary bail amount, Judges and their court coordinators presume that the individual is indigent and assign the individual appointed counsel. - 127.
-Once court coordinators determine that an arrestee is entitled to appointed counsel, the court coordinators assign an attorney to the case and notify the attorney of the appointment. - 128.
-All appointed attorneys are required to contact new clients within 24 hours of appointment by visiting in person, by videolink, or by sending a letter. - 129.
-However, there is no oversight or enforcement of this rule, and many defense attorneys do not comply with it. - 130.
-As a result, even once an attorney is appointed, representation is further delayed. - 131.
-Arrestees lack any ability to contact an attorney who has been appointed to represent them because Judges have directed court coordinators to refrain from informing arrestees when an attorney has been appointed.
-Arrestees must wait until the attorney affirmatively contacts and meets with them, at the attorney's initiative. - 132.
+- 117. Arrestees lack any ability to contact an attorney who has been appointed to represent them because Judges have directed court coordinators to refrain from informing arrestees when an attorney has been appointed.
+Arrestees must wait until the attorney affirmatively contacts and meets with them, at the attorney's initiative. - 118.
 Even if an arrestee being kept in the Dallas County Jail somehow did know the name and contact information of her assigned attorney, contacting the attorney would be slow, expensive, or impossible: the arrestee's options for contacting an attorney are to send a letter, which would take days to reach the attorney, or pay to use a phone to call the attorney.
-There is no way to make a no-cost call to a lawyer from the jail, where the phone system has been contracted to a private, multi-billion dollar corporation called Securus.

-- 133. As a result of these policies and practices, arrestees who are in jail because they cannot afford to pay money bail routinely wait two or three days days, and sometimes a week, before being appointed an attorney. - 134.
-Most wait even longer before meeting their attorneys: impoverished arrestees who cannot pay money bail typically meet their lawyers when they are brought to court for a first appearance, which will occur only after the District Attorney's Office decides to file the charge.
+There is no way to make a no-cost call to a lawyer from the jail, where the phone system has been contracted to a private, multi-billion dollar corporation called Securus. - 119.
+As a result of these policies and practices, arrestees who are in jail because they cannot afford to pay money bail routinely wait two or three days days, and sometimes a week, before being appointed an attorney. - 120.
+Most wait even longer before meeting their attorneys: Impoverished arrestees who cannot pay money bail typically meet their lawyers when they are brought to court for a first appearance, which will occur only after the District Attorney's Office decides to file the charge.